keithalewis/um/polyfin.md

 A coroutine is a function with a bookmark.
 Functions execute statements and return a value.
 Coroutines execute statements that can yield a value and set a bookmark.
-The next call to the coroutine resumes execution from the bookmark until the next yield, or a return that terminates the coroutine.
+Subsequent calls to the coroutine resume execution from the bookmark until the next yield, or a return that terminates the coroutine.
 They are the simplest way to correctly implement cooperative multi-tasking.